MD-REHMAN/js-by-example/js-by-example/src/js-by-example-for-noob/hello-world.md

 ### `log`

-It is one the methods in the `console` object, which let us write on console.
+It is one the methods in the `console` object, which let's write on console.

 ### `"Hello World"`